-Woodpecker scientific name is Picinea which is a part of the family Picidae.
-The subfamily Picinea has a variety of 180 birds including woodpeckers.
-As the name suggests, it is famous for pecking into woods.
+Woodpecker’s scientific name is Picinea which is a part of the family Picidae.
+The subfamily Picinea has a variety of 180 birds including Woodpeckers.
+As the name suggests, it is famous for pecking into the woods.
 Most of the time they are found on the trunk of a tree, striking into the woods to find insects.
 They also peck dead woods to make nest holes where they can live.

-The colours of woodpeckers are diverse.
-Some are multicoloured while some have black bodies tinted with olive and brown.
-The common woodpeckers in Southern Asia have black bodies with white spots and yellow shades along with red feathers on the head.
-These colour combinations are important for camouflage.
+The colors of Woodpeckers are diverse.
+Some are multicolored while some have black bodies tinted with olive and brown.
+The common Woodpeckers in Southern Asia have black bodies with white spots and yellow shades along with red feathers on the head.
+These color combinations are important for camouflage.

-Except for some, most woodpeckers have short legs with zygodactyl feet.
-While two toes face forward, the other two are bent backwards.
+Except for some, most Woodpeckers have short legs with zygodactyl feet.
+While two toes face forward, the other two are bent backward.
 This toe arrangement helps them to get a good grip of the trunk and move vertically up to the tree.

 Varieties of Woodpeckers

-There are a variety of woodpecker species.
-These are distinct in size, colour, and habitat choice.
-The commonly found woodpeckers are the pileated woodpecker, which is around 15-18 inches long and widely found in North America.
-The downy woodpecker is another species found in North America, generally 6 inches long, which prefers temperate woodlands and gardens.
+There are a variety of Woodpecker species.
+These are distinct in size, color, and habitat choice.
+The commonly found Woodpeckers are the pileated Woodpecker, which is around 15-18 inches long and widely found in North America.
+The Downy Woodpecker is another species found in North America, generally 6 inches long, which prefers temperate woodlands and gardens.

-The United States has huge breeding areas for woodpeckers.
-The southeastern part of the States has areas for red-bellied woodpeckers.
-The stunning 18 inches long ivory-billed woodpeckers are found in the southern area of the United States and Cuba.
-However, ivory-billed woodpeckers are rare and some believe them to be extinct.
+The United States has huge breeding areas for Woodpeckers.
+The southeastern part of the States has areas for red-bellied Woodpeckers.
+The stunning 18 inches long ivory-billed Woodpeckers are found in the southern area of the United States and Cuba.
+However, ivory-billed Woodpeckers are rare and some belief them to be extinct.

-Another type of woodpecker is Wryneck which makes the subfamily Jynginea.
-It is known for its feature of shaking necks in response to sounds, dangers, etc. It has a grey-brown colour and survives in the brushlands and woodlands.
-Wrynecks mostly in old woodpecker holes.
+Another type of Woodpecker is Wryneck which makes the subfamily Jynginea.
+It is known for its feature of shaking necks in response to sounds, dangers, etc. It has a gray-brown color and survives in the brushlands and woodlands.
+Wrynecks mostly in old Woodpecker holes.
 They eat ants from the ground and insects from the woods by pecking.
 They are generally 6.5 inches long and are found in Japan, England, and Eurasia.
 The red-breasted wryneck, however, lives in Africa.

 Lifestyle of Woodpeckers

 Lifestyles are different for different species.
-Some woodpeckers live solitary lives while some prefer to live in a group.
-Their common behaviours include head shaking and sharp vocalization.
+Some Woodpeckers live solitary lives while some prefer to live in a group.
+Their common behaviors include head shaking and sharp vocalization.
 They are also known for heavily drilling and pecking through the woods.
 Woodpeckers roam in the daylight and rest in their nest at night.

-Woodcutter bird often makes low-pitched sounds as well.
+Woodcutter birds often make low-pitched sounds as well.
 Woodpecker couples usually make low-pitched sounds when they are in the nest.
-The interval between each call also carries a message to the other woodpeckers.
+The interval between each call also carries a message to the other Woodpeckers.

 Feeding of Woodpeckers